Abortion in Maryland: Judicial history

+Medication Abortion

+Medication abortion is legal in Maryland, both through an in-person appointment and through telehealth services.
+Under the Maryland Abortion Care Access Act Of 2022, medication abortion must be fully covered by private and public insurers such as Medicaid.
+In June 2024, the Supreme Court upheld the right to access the medication abortion pill, mifepristone.
+Prior to this decision, Governor Wes Moore had announced in 2023 that the Maryland Department of Health would work with the University of Maryland Medical Center to secure a two and a half year supply of the medication in case it became unavailable on the market.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state decreased by one, going from 52 in 1982 to 51 in 1992.

-In 2017, there were 25 abortion clinics in the state.
+Maryland had 25 abortion clinics and 19 other facilities that provide abortions as of 2017.
 In that same year, 71% of the counties in the state did not have an abortion clinic and 29% of women in the state aged 15–44 lived in a county without an abortion clinic.

-In 2017, there were nine Planned Parenthood clinics, five of which offered abortion services, in a state with a population of 1,416,615 women aged 15–49.
+In 2017, there were nine Planned Parenthood clinics, five of which offered abortion services.

+In 2023, the Guttmacher Institute estimated that in 2023 there were a total of 38,590 clinician-provided abortions performed in Maryland, including more than 4,000 for patients who came from out of state.

 Barriers to access

-Maryland is a state that has highly ranked reproductive rights protections, but there are still many barriers to safe and legal abortions.
+Maryland is a state that has highly ranked reproductive rights protections, but there are still barriers to safe and legal abortions.
 According to the Institute for Women's Policy Research, Maryland is ranked #3 across all fifty states for reproductive rights and received an A− rating.

 Parental notification

 In the state of Maryland, minors can obtain safe and legal abortions but a health care professional must provide parental notification to at least one parent or guardian before the abortion can be administered.
-This parent or guardian does not have to agree with the patient's choice, they just must be notified.
+This parent or guardian does not have to give consent for the procedure, they just must be notified.
 There are exceptions, including: if the minor is capable of giving their informed consent, if notification would not be in the best interest of the minor, if a reasonable attempt to give notification has been unsuccessful, if notice may lead to abuse towards the minor, or if the minor does not live with her parent or guardian.

 The parental notification may be a deterrent for minors to get an abortion.
 The exceptions leave the decision in the hands of the abortion provider which creates uncertainty for the minors looking to get the procedure and might further be a deterrent.
 Additionally, the abortion providers might not decide to waive the parental notification for minors who need the procedure, proving the deterrent that this parental notification causes.